-- · maintenance by management of the reliability and integrity of the accounting policies and financial reporting and financial disclosure practices of the Corporation; - · establishment and maintenance by management of processes to assure that an adequate system of internal controls is functioning within the Corporation; and - · retention and termination of the Independent Auditors.
+- maintenance by management of the reliability and integrity of the accounting policies and financial reporting and financial disclosure practices of the Corporation; - · establishment and maintenance by management of processes to assure that an adequate system of internal controls is functioning within the Corporation; and - · retention and termination of the Independent Auditors.

-As of the year ended December 31, 2022, our Audit Committee consisted of William Anton, George Allen and Jeffrey Monat.
-Mr. Allen resigned on March 15, 2023 and was replaced by Ann Lawrence.
+As of the year ended December 31, 2023, our Audit Committee consisted of William Anton, Ann Lawrence and Jeffrey Monat.
 William Anton serves as the chair of our Audit Committee and has been identified as an "audit committee financial expert" as that term is defined in the rules and regulations established by the SEC.
 The members of our Audit Committee are "financially literate" within the meaning of the applicable NYSE rules and NI 52-110.
 William Anton, Ann Lawrence and Jeffrey Monat are "independent" within the meaning of the applicable NYSE rules and NI 52-110.
 The following chart sets forth the current composition of our Audit Committee: